QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 from the perceived law of motion to the actual law of motion of that form.

-Sargent worked in the time domain and had to guess and verify the appropriate orders of the autoregressive and moving average pieces of the equilibrium representation.
+Sargent worked in the time domain and proceeded to guess and verify the appropriate orders of the autoregressive and moving average pieces of the equilibrium representation.